 Tracking via Measurement Protocol

-Why may session start and end times differ?
+Why session start and end time can differ?

 - Client time (the time when the hit was sent is defined by the time settings on the user's device and may differ from the actual time) — the timestamp in the Session ID parameter.